grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 # Authenticator

-Given an established TLS connection, a certificate, and a corresponding private key, an authenticator message can be constructed.
-This authenticator uses the standard data structures from the TLS 1.3 Authentication Messages with different keys.
+Given an established TLS connection, a certificate, and a corresponding private key, an authenticator message can be constructed by either the client or the server.
+This authenticator uses the message structures from the {{!I-D.ietf-tls-tls13}}
+Authentication Messages, but with a different handshake context and finished key.
+This message is not encrypted.

+The Handshake Context is an {{!RFC5705}} (for TLS 1.2 or earlier) or {{!I-D.ietf-tls-tls13}}
+exporter value derived using the label "authenticator handshake context" and length 64 bytes.
+The Finished MAC Key is an exporter value derived using the label "authenticator finished key" and length corresponding to the length of the hash for the handshake.

+If the connection is TLS 1.2 or earlier, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid unkown key share attacks.

 Certificate
 : The certificate to be used for authentication and any supporting certificates in the chain.

 The certificate message contains an opaque string called certificate_request_context which MUST be unique for a given connection.
-It's format should be defined by the application level protocol and MUST be non-zero length.
+Its format should be defined by the application level protocol and MUST be non-zero length.